Understanding how handicapping works in horse racing is imperative if you’re to succeed.

 The game is; run the horse over the incorrect trip, track, going etc. Get the handicap rating down, and then enter it into a race where it has an unfair chance of winning.
 Then try to win several times with it over the week before the handicapper catches up.
 Effectively manipulating the handicapping system… sorry I meant navigating it.

 As far as betting goes; you’ve already worked it out I’m almost certain.
 The time in which the under-rated horse is entered into a race with all its ‘chubbier’ chums, those in the know will bet it hard.
-I’d imagine there’s a few quid in it.
+I’d imagine there are a few quid in it.

 Hardly a secret.